7 super seeds you’ll want to try

 It is considered a “superfood” due to its high content of easily digestible fiber.
 It acts as a probiotic since it favors the intestinal flora.
 It is an excellent source of slowly absorbed hydrates, which helps control blood sugar levels.
 What is ideal for diabetics.

-Farro is, along with spelled, one of the most popular “primitive” wheats.
+Farro is, along with spelled, one of the most popular “primitive” wheat.

-Its high antioxidant values help reduce diseases such as cancer, heart disease or diabetes.
-It has a large amount of fibers that prevent type 2 diabetes and coronary heart disease.
+Its high antioxidant values help reduce diseases such as cancer, heart disease, or diabetes.
+It has a large number of fibers that prevent type 2 diabetes and coronary heart disease.
 Regulates the level of glucose and cholesterol in the blood.